 Series 2, Episode 7 - Going To Pot?

-We open in what appears to be the Good's attic.
-Barbara climbs up from below to offer Tom some tea as he drops in from above.
-He has been out on the roof making repairs but it apears the roof is in a sorry state.
-The chimney is about to go and most of the slates are a bit 'dodgy'.
-Tom admits that this job is a little bit out of his skill range.
+Barbara climbs up into the loft with a round of tea as Tom drops in from above.
+He has been out on the roof making repairs, but despite his best efforts it is in a sorry state.
+The chimney is about to go and most of the slates are somewhat dodgy - even Tom admits that this particular job is a little bit out of his skill range.
 Barbara suggests trying to learn some of the skills he needs at night school.
 Tom is completely in favour of this and so Barbara agrees to make the arrangements.
 Tom ventures back onto the roof promising he will be careful and boasting a great sense of balance.
-Seconds of silence pass until a screech is heard from the roof just beore Tom's leg flies through the wall.
+Mere seconds of silence pass until a screech is heard from outside and Tom's leg comes smashing through the ceiling!

-Sometime later we rejoin the Goods in the kitchen reading through the syllabus for night-school.
+Later, we rejoin the Goods at their kitchen table, reading through the school's syllabus.
 They agree to go to 'house maintenance' together on a Tuesday and then on Thursday Tom will do weaving whilst Barbara does pottery.

-Jerry enters and insists the Goods accompany him to the pub as Margot who no longer has any Thursday evening commitments is driving him mad!
+Jerry enters and insists the Goods accompany him to the pub as Margot - who no longer has any Thursday evening commitments - is driving him mad!
 Margot enters to catch the tail end of this comment.
-They let the Leadbetters know about their evening class plans and ask them both to join them instead.
-Margot agrees to join pottery with Barbara but Jerry refuses claiming he likes his alone time on a Thursday too much.
-With everything agreed they all dissapear to the pub.
+Tom and Barbara explain their evening class plans and suggest the Leadbetters join them.
+Margot agrees to join pottery with Barbara but Jerry refuses, claiming he likes his alone time on a Thursday too much.
+With everything agreed they head to the pub.

-Later that night Jerry is relaxing at home with a cigar, trashy novel, an indian and some of his favourite music.
+Later that night Jerry is relaxing at home with a cigar, trashy novel, Indian food and some of his favourite music - all of which Margot despises!
 He hears the door and Margot walks in.
 She wastes little time in binning the book, stubbing out the cigar, turning off the music and removing the food.
-The two briefly sit in silence before Margot lets Jerry know that she has left the group and wont be returning.
+The two briefly sit in silence before Margot lets Jerry know that she has left the group and won't be returning.
 Her reason?
-It seems the teacher was something of a hippy and this did not sit well with Margot.
-Jerry doesn't consider this a good enough reason and suddenly remembers the £200 worth of equipment in Margot's studio.
-Margot shows no consideration for what is to become of it and Jerry calls it a monument to one of her tantrums.
+It seems the teacher was something of a hippy whose instruction she could not follow, and eventually made a remark about her breasts!
+Never the less, Jerry doesn't consider this a good enough reason, especially considering the £200 worth of equipment in Margot's studio.
+She shows no consideration for what is to become of it and Jerry calls it a monument to one of her tantrums.
 Margot is less than happy with this remark and storms out.
-Jerry puts his music back on in defiance.
+Jerry puts his music back on and turns up the volume in defiance.

-We move to the Goods kitchen and Barabara's voice is heard asking Tom to check on the goat.
-Seconds after, Barbara burts into the kitchen with a package down her front and tries to hide it in a few drawers before finally deciding on a cupboard.
+We move to the Goods' kitchen and Barbara's voice is heard asking Tom to check on the goat.
+Moments later she bursts into the kitchen with a package down her front and tries to hide it in a few drawers before finally deciding on a cupboard.
 Tom enters whilst Barbara puts some coffee on.
 Tom however knows that something is afoot.
-He quickly seeks out the bag and looks inside to Barbara's horror.
-Tom brings out 2 small saucers and the cups to sit on them.
-The items look... 'interesting'.
-Barbara is embarrased by her efforts and says that she doesn't think she is made for pottery.
-Tom seems to be having similar luck with weaving.
-He actually got his arm caught in the lomb and had to be cut free earlier that evening.
-The pair decide to swap skills as they may take to eachothers better that thier own.
+He has already noticed her attempt to conceal the bag as she returned from the class herself and it takes him little time to deduce her hiding place.
+Opening the bag despite her protestations, Tom brings out two small saucers and the cups to sit on them.
+The items look... unique.
+Barbara is embarrassed by her efforts and says that she doesn't think she is made for pottery.
+Tom seems to be having a similar lack of luck with weaving, explaining that he got his arm caught in the loom and had to be cut free.
+The pair decide to swap classes in the hope they may take to each other's better than their own.
 Tom asks that they have the coffee in the new cups Barbara has made.
-They raise their cups to drink and Tom's begins to leak.
+They raise their new vessels to take a drink but Tom's is already leaking...

-Tom is in the studio trying to keep up with the sudden demand of his wares.
+Later, Tom is in the studio trying to keep up with the sudden demand of his wares.
 Barbara enters with Geraldine and asks if she can help.
-Geraldine gets tied up in the garden and the two start to box up some orders.
-Tom suggests getting a professional in to fix the roof, this sudden influx of money means that they can.
-Barbara agress.
-Suddenly Margot's screams are heard as the goat has broken free into her garden.
+Tying the goat up outside, the pair begin boxing up some orders.
+Tom suggests getting a professional in to fix the roof - the sudden influx of money means that they can.
+Barbara agrees.
+Suddenly Margot's screams are heard as Geraldine has broken free and made it into her garden...